OFFICIAL

 • Awards are presented to the top three riders in amateur categories.

-• Pro Enduro Podium will be- TOP 5.
+• Pro Slalom Podium will be TOP 3, Enduro Podium will be- TOP 5.

 3. Categories